 Diving in Turks and Caicos is very popular.
 Providenciales is fortunate to have many excellent dive operators.
 Unlike so many other dive destinations, smaller dive boats are the norm, and groups rarely exceed eight people.

 Dive boats tend to be busiest during the peak tourist season of December and January.
 If you plan to visit during this period, we highly recommend that you reserve well in advance.

 Certifications from all of the main organizations (PADI, NAUI, SSI, TDI, SDI, IANTD) are recognized by local dive companies.

-All of the main dive operators on Providenciales offer the complete range of recreational dive equipment for rent and it generally tends to be gear in excellent condition.
+All of the main dive operators on Providenciales offer the complete range of recreational dive equipment for rent and it generally tends to be gear that’s in excellent condition.
 Equipment sales are mostly limited to masks, fins, snorkels and accessories.
-All of the main dive companies offer Nitrox.
+All main dive companies offer Nitrox.